asyncgui/asyncgui-ext-queue/README.md

 # Queue

-An `asyncio.Queue` equivalence for asyncgui.
+An `asyncio.Queue` equivalent for asyncgui.

 ```python
 import asyncgui as ag